English

 I have been working as a clinical psychologist since 2010 (UZ Leuven, CGG Passant).
 From 2012 to 2018 I worked as a psychotherapist for adults and for addiction problems in CGG Brussels.
 I have been working in my private practice for psychotherapy and psychoanalysis in Brussels since 2015.

 Since 2018 I have been employed as a teaching assistant and doctoral researcher at the Department of Psychoanalysis and Clinical Consulting (Ghent University).
 For my publications see the Ghent University Research Explorer.
-At the department I contribute to the courses Recovery-Oriented Psychiatric Care, Models in Psychoanalysis, Assessment Psychoanalytic Processes, Psychoanalytic Therapy, and Case Studies in Psychoanalytic Therapy.
-I am a teacher and supervisor for clinical cartels in the Postgraduate Program Psychoanalytic Therapy.
+At the department I supervise students during their internship and I contribute to the courses Psychoanalytic Therapy and Case Studies in Psychoanalytic Therapy.
+I am a teacher and supervisor for clinical cartels in the Postgraduate Program Psychoanalytic Therapy and I am a member of the editorial board of the journal Psychoanalytische Perspectieven.

 Books & plant (interior view of the consultation room)